Deals of the day-Mergers and acquisitions

 (Adds Unipol, Bayer, Knorr-Bremse, Berkshire Hathaway, Roche and CPPIB; Updates Global Logistic Properties)

-June 30 The following bids, mergers, acquisitions and disposals were reported by 1400 GMT on Friday:
+June 30 (Reuters) - The following bids, mergers, acquisitions and disposals were reported by 1400 GMT on Friday:

 ** The race to buy Global Logistic Properties is now between a Chinese consortium backed by the company's management and a rival group led by Warburg Pincus, sources said ahead of a Friday deadline to submit bids for the $10 billion-valued firm.